CFO Wiki

 The Five-Pillar Omnichannel Financial Architecture

 To scale profitably, you need an integrated financial model built on these five pillars.
+For CPG brands, accurate forecasting and more accurate forecasting are essential for strategic decision-making and maintaining competitiveness in a fast-moving market.

 Pillar 1: The Channel-Level P&L (The “Truth Machine”)